shawnzamperini/flan/docs/source/inputOptions.rst

 Type of boundary condition to impose at the minimum x boundary.

-  - "absorbing": Particle following is ended when encountering minimum x boundary.
+  - **"absorbing"**: Particle following is ended when encountering minimum x boundary.
-  - "core": Particle is teleported to a random y,z cell along the minimum x boundary.
+  - **"core"**: Particle is teleported to a random y,z cell along the minimum x boundary.
 This mimics a particle entering the not-simulated core region and coming out at some other location instantaneously.
 This is fine for steady-state simulations, but for time-varying simulations (e.g., simulating a pellet injection) one should consider that in the real world some amount of time will pass before the particle is ejected from the not-simulated core region.

 imp_atom_num
 ------------